(Last updated on August 5, 2024.)

 Setting Page

-This section explains about setting values of score page, that is, sheet, writing directions, layout setting for parts and measures, etc.
+This section explains about setting values of the score page, that is, sheet, writing directions, layout setting for parts and measures, etc.

 Layout Editing